elfakyn/knowledge/README.md

 ## You use "spaghetti factory" a lot.
 What's it mean?

-It's a series of circumstances that tricks you into fucking up with catastrophic results.
-A spaghetti factory not only invites human error, but actively tricks humans into making mistakes.
+It's something that tricks you into fucking up.

 Real-life examples include:
 * NPM's "Add account to organization" feature used to look like a search box.
-People thought they were searching for individuals in our NPM org but all they were doing was adding "joh" "john" and "johnny" to the org, with no confirmation dialog.
+People thought they were searching for "JohnnyBravo" in our NPM org but all they were doing was adding "joh" "john" and "johnny" to the org, with no confirmation dialog.
 * A command that's destructive by default with a `-d` flag that means "nondestructive"
-* The GitHub "Restrict who can push to matching branches" setting in GitHub used to EXPAND permissions if "Require pull request reviews before merging" was checked (turns out it was a bug)